jimmy-zx/csc2332-mbqc/report/report.typ

     ]
   ],
   caption: [QFT with 2 qubit],
-)<qft>
+)<qft-circuit>

-The two-qubit QFT has a circuit based implementation as shown in @qft that consists of Hadamard gates, swap operation, and a controlled phase rotation
+The two-qubit QFT has a circuit based implementation as shown in @qft-circuit that consists of Hadamard gates, swap operation, and a controlled phase rotation
 $
   R_k = mat(1, 0; 0, e^(i 2pi \/ 2^k))
 $
 which can be decomposed into a sequence of $rz$ and CNOT gates.
 We also omit the swap operation at the end and interpret the output qubits accordingly, which can be implemented using three CNOT gates if desired.

 Thus the whole implementation uses $H$, $rz$, and CNOT gates.